Baykar Bayraktar TB2

-The Bayraktar TB2 is a medium-altitude long-endurance (MALE) unmanned combat aerial vehicle (UCAV) capable of remotely controlled or autonomous flight operations.
+Bayraktar TB2 (Turkish: Standard-bearer TB2) is a medium-altitude long-endurance (MALE) unmanned combat aerial vehicle (UCAV) capable of remotely controlled or autonomous flight operations.
 It is manufactured by the Turkish company Baykar Makina Sanayi ve Ticaret A.Ş., primarily for the Turkish Armed Forces.
 The aircraft are monitored and controlled by an aircrew in a ground control station, including weapons employment.
 The development of the UAV has been largely credited to Selçuk Bayraktar, a former MIT graduate student.

-By November 2021, the TB2 drone had completed 400,000 flight-hours globally.
+By November 2021, the TB2 drone had completed 400,000 flight hours globally.
 The largest operator of TB2 drones is the Turkish military, but an export model has been sold to the militaries of a number of other countries.
 Turkey has used the drone extensively in strikes on Kurdistan Workers' Party (PKK) and People's Protection Units (YPG) targets in Iraq and Syria.
-Bayraktar drones were later deployed by a number of other nations around the world in various wars, such as by Azerbaijan in the 2020 Nagorno-Karabakh war, by the Armed Forces of Ukraine during the 2022 Russian invasion of Ukraine, as well as by the Ethiopian National Defense Force during the Tigray War.
+Bayraktar drones were later deployed by a number of other nations around the world in various wars, such as by Azerbaijan in the Second Nagorno-Karabakh War, by the Armed Forces of Ukraine during the Russian invasion of Ukraine, as well as by the Ethiopian National Defense Force during the Tigray War.

+Bayraktar TB2 played a fundamental role in Turkey's development of a new military tactic and initiated a wave of change in modern military doctrines.
+It was accepted as the initiator of a new method of war by many military analysts and strategists, including the political scientist Francis Fukuyama.

 Development

-The development of the Bayraktar TB2 had been spurred by a U.S. ban on exports of armed unmanned aircraft to Turkey due to concerns they would be used against PKK groups inside and outside Turkey.
+The development of the Bayraktar TB2 was spurred by a U.S. ban on exports of armed unmanned aircraft to Turkey due to concerns that they would be used against PKK groups inside and outside Turkey.

 Baykar started developing a new combat tactical aerial vehicle system at the request of the Presidency of Defense Industries, after the experiences of its first tactical UAV, the Bayraktar Çaldıran or Bayraktar TB1, delivered to the Turkish army in 2011.
 The Bayraktar TB2 made its maiden flight in August 2014.
 On 18 December 2015, a video was published of a test firing of a missile from the Bayraktar TB2, a result of a collaboration with Roketsan.
 Roketsan's MAM and TUBITAK-SAGE's BOZOK laser-guided bombs were tested for the first time.